alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

 ### Promise.allSettled()

-The `Promise.allSettled()` is another method you can use to work with multiple Promises.
+The `Promise.allSettled()` is another method you can use to handle multiple Promises.
 The `Promise.allSettled()` works similarly to the `Promise.all()`.
 It will also try to resolve all Promises you passed into it.
 The difference is that if any Promise is rejected the `Promise.allSettled()` waits for other Promises.

 It is only when all Promises are settled when the `Promise.allSettled()` returns the values it got from all Promises.
 This is another difference from `Promise.all()`.
 The `Promise.allSettled()` will return all values regardless if any of the Promises gets rejected or not.